• English

 Italy’s luxury real estate market, with its iconic villas, countryside estates, and historic mansions, continues to capture the attention of the world’s super-rich.
 For many, relocating to Italy is a lifestyle choice and a strategic financial move, offering a refuge from heavy taxation and wealth restrictions in their home countries.

-While destinations such as the Cayman Islands or Dubai once topped the list for favorable tax regimes, a new trend is emerging: the world’s elite are now looking to Italy’s flat tax as a smarter, more refined alternative, one that combines fiscal efficiency with cultural prestige.
+While destinations such as the Cayman Islands or Dubai once topped the list for favorable tax regimes, a new trend is emerging.
+The world’s elite are now looking to Italy’s Flat Tax as a smarter, more refined alternative, one that combines fiscal efficiency with cultural prestige.

-Under the flat tax regime, qualifying individuals pay a fixed annual amount of €200,000, regardless of their total income abroad, freeing their foreign earnings from Italian taxation.
+Under the flat tax regime, qualifying individuals pay a fixed annual amount of €300,000, regardless of their total income abroad, freeing their foreign earnings from Italian taxation.
 The flat tax Italy model is designed to attract High Net Worth Individuals (HNWIs) and Ultra High Net Worth Individuals (UHNWIs) who seek stability, exclusivity, and an elegant lifestyle aligned with strategic wealth planning.

-Core flat tax’s benefits include:
+Core Flat tax’s benefits include:

-- Full exemption on foreign income.
+• Full exemption on foreign income.

-- A flat annual rate independent of global earnings.
+• A flat annual rate independent of global earnings.

-- Valid for up to 15 years, extendable to eligible family members.
+• Valid for up to 15 years, extendable to eligible family members.

 The results of this tax policy appear to be remarkable, with a significant increase in new residents who have chosen to settle in Italy thanks to the favorable tax regime.

 Bankers, entrepreneurs, and global fund managers are among those leading this migration trend.
-As recent analyses show, Italy’s flat tax is redefining traditional wealth mobility, turning the country into a magnet for luxury property investments and long-term real estate strategies.
+As recent analyses show, Italy’s Flat Tax is redefining traditional wealth mobility, turning the country into a magnet for luxury property investments and long-term real estate strategies.

 Why Are So Many Millionaires Moving to Italy?
-Find out here.

 Italian Luxury Capturing Foreign Investors

 Italy’s artistic capitals (Rome, Florence, Venice, and Milan) remain at the heart of urban prestige, attracting those seeking architectural beauty and cosmopolitan sophistication.
-Meanwhile, regions like Tuscany and Sicily are witnessing steady growth in demand for panoramic estates and exclusive retreats, where investment is deeply lifestyle-driven.
+Meanwhile, regions like Tuscany and Sardinia are witnessing steady growth in demand for panoramic estates and exclusive retreats, where investment is deeply lifestyle-driven.

 Beyond private investors, luxury brands and hospitality groups are increasingly investing in Italy’s heritage properties, transforming historic buildings into boutique hotels, flagship stores, and design landmarks.
 These initiatives not only elevate the country’s real estate value but also reinforce the enduring prestige of the Made in Italy identity.